Ipetumodu: History

 Ipetumodu was founded by the warriors Obatala and Orunmila (both are contemporaries of Oduduwa).
-They came from Ile-Ife to settle near River Isasa.
+They came from Ile-Ife to settle near Isasa (Shasha River).
 Their group fought and drove away the Igbo aborigines of Ile-Ife who left their original homeland to settle near the river isasa in Ipetumodu from where they came to invade Ile-Ife.
 But the Igbo pleaded with them not to trouble them or drive them away from their new abode.
 Obatala was named "Oseremaigbo" while Orunmila was named "Barapetu".
-Inspite their pleading by the igbo, they were finally driven out of the Ipetumodu.
+Despite their pleading by the igbo, they were finally driven out of the Ipetumodu.

 Orunmila and Obatala later left Ipetumodu for Ile-Ife, but left Akalako the son of Obatala in the city.
 Akalako then became the first king of the city.

 Ipetumodu and the Nineteen Century Yoruba War

 During the Owu War (1812-1822), Isope and Iwaro, two Ipetumodu villages, were attacked thereby causing the Exodus of many people.
 It was after the war that the two villages were rebuilt.
-Ipetumodu witnessed the arrival of large number of war refugees from Apomu during the Ganamu war.
+Ipetumodu witnessed the arrival of a large number of war refugees from Apomu during the Gbanamu war.
 The refugees deserted their town in order to escape the impending invasion by the Ibadan army.
 The people of Ipetumodu repelled most of the military advances of the Ibadan into their territory.